-Staying true to your Content DNA could lose you a deal, but biting your lip and changing your way of being isn’t the long-term way to build a tribe of followers who love what you do.
+Changing your way of being isn’t the long-term way to build a tribe of followers who love what you do.

 If you’re a chameleon for every client, no one gets to see the real you – and it’s exhausting to keep up the act.

 The unified voice

 You need to find the right balance between these things in your content:

 - Speaking your language: promoting your own cause, using your natural language.

 - Speaking their language: helping to educate and inform your ideal audience, using the terms they want to hear.